marcojakob/code.makery.ch/collections/library/html-css-en-part6.md

 On our blog page we had put a comment where we wanted to list our blog entries.
 Now that we know how lists are created in HTML, we can list the blog entries.

 Open the blog page `blog/index.html`.
-Below the "Blog Posts" heading insert the list of entries as follows.
+Below the "Blog Entries" heading insert the list of entries as follows.

 ##### blog/index.html